 And at some point, diversity also means uncomfortableness.
 That means that humans are engineered with DNA in a way that you feel uncomfortable with things that you are unfamiliar with or unknown to you.
 But the most scary, it’s not from the monster, it’s from the unknown.
 And that because of uncomfortableness, there are people who will not embrace diversity enough.
 But if you believe in diversity then you will be more embracing and tolerant of some differences, and look at the bigger value.
 But it’s not easy.

 Zara Zhang: Well, thank you so much for being here with us.
 We can’t wait to see LimeBike grow.

 Brad Bao: Thank you.
 Great to be here.

-Hans Tung: It was fun this conversation.
+Hans Tung: It was fun to have this conversation.
 And we have a lot of similar values and it makes it easy to work together as partners.
 So we’re very fortunate to have a chance to be part of your journey.
 Thank you.

 Zara Zhang: GGV Capital is a multi-stage venture capital firm based in Silicon Valley, Shanghai and Beijing.
 We have been partnering with leading technology entrepreneurs for the past 18 years from seed to pre-IPO, with $3.8 billion in capital under management across eight funds.
 GGV invests in globally minded entrepreneurs, in consumer Internet, e-commerce frontier tech, and enterprise.
 GGV has invested in over 280 companies with 29 IPOs and 22 unicorns.
 Portfolio companies include Airbnb, Alibaba, Ctrip, DiDi Chuxing, Domo, HashiCorp, HelloBike, Houzz, Keep, Slack, Square, Toutiao, Wish, XiaoHongShu, Weiwei and others.
 Find out more at GGVC.com.